Meeting Time: February 11, 2021 at 5:30pm PST

 • Default_avatar

-Kevin Fat about 3 years ago
+Kevin Fat almost 4 years ago

 Restaurants should and must be carved out of this ordinance.
 This would be devastating to the culinary world and especially the minority owned small and medium sized restaurants that rely on natural gas for its ability to cook their cuisine as well as being available as a low cost resource.
 Wok cooking is also an art form and science that is part of a culture over a thousand years old that requires high heat and speed to cook its food.
 Technology is not there to duplicate the need for high instant heat nor is a tried and tested version on the market.
 This would deter Asian restaurants to open.
 Please at least carve out restaurants.
 There are other areas that should be focused on as restaurants are not the largest culprit of carbon footprint.